Tips for Getting Started with Social Media Video: Execution

 Just to experience Quicc, I uploaded the Cal State Eastbay welcome video from my first video post and spent roughly five minutes going through the automatically generated captions for the full five-minute video to clean up the few mistakes I found (I didn’t change anything about the font or placement), while leaving the flow of the spoken word basically what you hear me say.
 It was painless and intuitive and would be easy to do for short social media videos that you post to Twitter, Facebook, and Instagram, for example.
 Below is a 30-second clip of the resulting video with captions.
 I was able to download both the video and the SRT file as part of “try it for free,” so take it for a test drive yourself.

 This isn’t Field of Dreams.
 If you upload it, they won’t necessarily come.
 It’s rarely one and done with social media content, be it a video, blog post, or white paper.
 You need to regularly share your video (and other content) with your followers.
 And get creative.
 For example, if you have a long video, create sound bites and attach them to tweets, upload them to Instagram, drop them into a PDF.
 There are lots of ways to make use of that rich content you created—don’t let it gather dust.

 Well that’s it for execution.
 If you have questions, just post them in a comment, and I’ll get back to you.

 In my next post on videos, I’ll dive into tips for shooting live streaming.
 If there’s anything you’d like to make sure I cover, let me know.
-And if you’d like a sneak peek at one of the advantages of live stream video, check out the replay of our February 13 #AventiLive chat on 5 Cool Things Marketers Are Doing in 2020.
+And if you’re interested in one of the advantages of live stream video, check out the replay of our February 13 #AventiLive Chat on 5 Cool Things Marketers Are Doing in 2020.
 We streamed it on Facebook, and it lives on both Facebook and YouTube for people to keep on discovering.